American bison hunting: Spiritual effects

 Most Native American tribes regard the bison as a sacred animal and religious symbol.
 University of Montana anthropology professor S. Neyooxet Greymorning stated: "The creation stories of where buffalo came from put them in a very spiritual place among many tribes.
 The buffalo crossed many different areas and functions, and it was utilized in many ways.
 It was used in ceremonies, as well as to make tipi covers that provide homes for people, utensils, shields, weapons, and parts were used for sewing with the sinew."
 In fact, many tribes had "buffalo doctors", who claimed to have learned from bison in symbolic visions.
 Also, many Plains tribes used the bison skull for confessions and blessing burial sites.

 Though buffalo were being slaughtered in masses, many tribes perceived the buffalo as part of the natural world—something guaranteed to them by the Creator.
 For some Plains Indigenous peoples, buffalo are known as the first people.
 Many tribes did not grasp the concept of species extinction.
 Thus, when the buffalo began to disappear in great numbers, it was particularly harrowing to the tribes.
 As Crow Chief Plenty Coups described it: "When the buffalo went away, the hearts of my people fell to the ground, and they could not lift them up again.
 After this nothing happened.
 There was little singing anywhere."
 Spiritual loss was rampant; buffalo were an integral part of their society and they would frequently take part in ceremonies for each buffalo they killed to honor its sacrifice.
-In order to boost morale during this time, the Sioux and other tribes took part in the Ghost Dance, which consisted of hundreds of people dancing until 100 persons were lying unconscious.
+To boost morale during this time, the Sioux and other tribes took part in the Ghost Dance, which consisted of hundreds of people dancing until 100 persons were lying unconscious.

 Native Americans served as the caretakers of bison, so their forced movement towards bison-free reservation areas was particularly challenging.
-Upon their arrival to reservations, some tribes asked the Government officials if they could hunt cattle the way they hunted buffalo.
+Upon their arrival to reservations, some tribes asked government officials if they could hunt cattle the way they hunted buffalo.
 During these cattle hunts, Plains tribes would dress up in their finery, sing bison songs, and attempt to simulate a bison hunt.
 These cattle hunts served as a way for the tribes to preserve their ceremonies, community, and morale.
 However, the U.S. government soon put a halt to cattle hunts, choosing to package the beef up for the Native Americans instead.